 Abstract

 Climate change-derived temperature rise has been proved the most intensive in the high latitudes.
 However, absolute temperature increase is not the only sign of changing climate, which can manifest itself also through temporal shifts of seasonal temperature dynamics, which, in turn, causes temporal shifts of phenological processes in zooplankton.
 Long-term shift of the timing of seasonal water warming was registered in the north-western White Sea (Chupa Inlet, Kandalaksha Bay).
+Beginning of hydrological spring and summer have shifted by more than 3 weeks to an earlier time.
+The shifts of about the same magnitude and even greater were detected in timing of phenological events of Calanus glacialis, Pseudocalanus spp., Microsetella norvegica, Acartia spp., and Temora longicornis.
+These shifts caused significant changes of only Acartia spp. abundance.
+No significant influence of year-to-year changes in species phenology on population abundance was detected.
+Several mechanisms of such resilience were proposed: a) synchronization of changes in zooplankton and environment seasonal dynamics; b) switching of planktonic animals to omnivory in cases of trophic mismatch; c) prolongation of phytoplankton bloom with rising spring temperature, which is favourable for cold-water spring species (Calanus and Pseudocalanus).
+Interspecific interactions between ubiquitous species influenced their phenology and abundance: early development of Microsetella caused later development of Oithona and higher abundance of the former.

 Key words: zooplankton, Copepoda, White Sea, phenology, long-term changes, water temperature.